r4victor/tenthousandmeters/content/blog/python_bts_05.md

     return a + b
 ```

-Here, `a` is a global variable to the `f` function, but it's local to the module.
-The `b` variable is local to the `f` function, but it doesn't exist in the module's namespace at all.
+Here, the name `a ` refers to the same variable in both cases.
+From the function's perspective, it's a global variable, but from the module's perspective, it's both global and local.
+The variable `b` is local to the function `f`, but it doesn't exist at the module level at all.

-The variable is considered to be local to a namespace if it's bound in that namespace.
-The assignment statement like `a = 1` binds the name `a` to `1`.
-The assignment statement, though, is not the only way to bind a name.
-[The Python Language Reference](https://docs.python.org/3/reference/executionmodel.html#naming-and-binding) lists a few more:
+The variable is considered to be local to a code block if it's bound in that code block.
+An assignment statement like `a = 1` binds the name `a` to `1`.
+An assignment statement, though, is not the only way to bind a name.
+The Python documentation [lists a few more](https://docs.python.org/3/reference/executionmodel.html#naming-and-binding):

 > The following constructs bind names: formal parameters to functions, `import` statements, class and function definitions (these bind the class or function name in the defining block), and targets that are identifiers if occurring in an assignment, `for` loop header, or after as in a `with` statement or `except` clause.
 The `import` statement of the form `from ... import *` binds all names defined in the imported module, except those beginning with an underscore.
 This form may only be used at the module level.